Jolanrensen/kdocIncludeGradlePlugin/README.md

     // Optional.
 The target folder of the processed files.
 By default ${project.buildDir}/kodex/${taskName}. target = file(..)

-    // The processors you want to use in this task.
+    // Optional.
+The processors you want to use in this task.
+If unspecified, the default processors will be used.
     // The recommended order of default processors is as follows: processors = listOf(
         INCLUDE_DOC_PROCESSOR, // The @include processor